 - I only do the dishes once a day.
-Life is too short to be washing dishes more than that, I have better things to do.
+Life is too short to be washing dishes more than that and I have better things to do.
 I don’t mind dirty dishes piling up in the sink through the day, waiting for the evening clean.
 I do however, pack the dishwasher through the day as dishes are used.

 - Straight after dinner I start cleaning the dirty dishes.
 I wash all pots, pans, cutting boards, Tupperware, lunch boxes and drink bottles.
 Then place remaining dishes such as crockery, cutlery, cups etc into the dishwasher.
-I do place casserole dishes in there too if there is room, read more about packing dishwasher here.
+I do place casserole dishes in there too if there is room, read more about packing your dishwasher here.

 - Turn on dishwasher.
 Every few days I place all sponges into the dishwasher, this is to clean and disinfect the sponge.

 - The kids unpack the dishwasher the next day.
-They have unpacked the dishwasher since the year they started school, it’s good for them to take responsibility and help around the house.
+They have unpacked the dishwasher since the year they started school.
+It’s good for them to take responsibility and help around the house.

 - Then I place all breakfast and lunch prep items into the empty dishwasher and wipe over kitchen bench.